5 Tips For Sciatica Pain Relief

 - On that note, stretching can also help people dealing with sciatica.
 Many common yoga stretches or core exercises can help, but it’s important to know the underlying cause of your sciatica pain.
 Different stretches are more effective for sciatica caused by a herniated disc or sciatica from spinal stenosis, for example.
 Sometimes doctors will recommend physical therapy for lengthier cases of sciatica.

 - Heat and cold can also reduce pain.
 Depending on the severity of your sciatica, ice packs and heating pads can both provide some temporary relief.

 - Long-lasting pain may require a more advanced solution.
 In some cases, surgery might be needed.
 If you are suffering from sciatica and experience other symptoms, like numbness and severe pain or weakness, surgery might be the best option.

 Fortunately Dr. Prpa has the skills and experience needed to help you deal with sciatica, regardless of severity.
 We’ll answer all of your questions and make sure that you have all of the information you need to make the best possible decision about your treatment.
 If your sciatica does require surgery, you know that you’re in good hands with Dr. Prpa.
 He’s performed thousands of spinal surgeries.
 We also offer minimally invasive surgical options that can get you back on your feet faster.
-Then, we’ll be here with follow up care to make sure that you get back to living a pain-free life!
+Setup a consultation with Milwaukee’s top spine surgeon today!